Skip to content

 </NetlifyForm>

 Now, that we know how to quickly build a form, let us take a closer look at how we can get control over the form.
 This is where context jumps in.
 Actually, we already used it.
-We consumed it as children of
+We consumed it as children of NetlifyForm to get access to state and form handlers.
+We could also use it to access formRef and manually reset the form as this example shows:

 <NetlifyForm name='Contact' action='/thanks' honeypotName='bot-field'>